llvm/llvm-project/llvm/docs/InstCombineContributorGuide.md

 target datalayout = "p:16:16"
 ```

 If reducing the bitwidth does not help, try `-disable-undef-input`.
-If this
+This will
+often significantly improve performance, but also implies that the correctness
+of the transform with `undef` values is no longer verified.
+This is usually
+fine if the transform does not increase the number of uses of any value.

+Finally, it's possible to build alive2 locally and use `-smt-to=<m>` to verify
+the proof with a larger timeout.
+If you don't want to do this (or it still
-still does not work, submit your proof despite the timeout.
+does not work), please submit the proof you have despite the timeout.

 ## Implementation